zsadov1/zsadov1.github.io/README.md

 # Name
 Zachary Sadovszky
-ZJS.Portfolio
+zsadov1.github.io

 ## Description

-This is my first repo for the first home work assignment, for the University of Richmond coding boot camp.
-It is meant to be a simple static page.
-A basic html-5 website with a CSS style-sheet
+This is my Second repo.
+I'm attempting to host my portfolio site using github pages.

 ## Usage

-This is going to be used to start my journey into web development.
+This is going to be my first live website.